Why The Marias’ Maria Zardoya Loves To Wear A Puffer Coat In Los Angeles

-When I think of Maria Zardoya, the lead singer of the Los Angeles-based band The Marias, two colors come to mind: black and red.
+When I think of María Zardoya, the lead singer of the Los Angeles-based band The Marías, two colors come to mind: black and red.
 Since releasing their first EP Superclean Vol. 1, the band, known for their indie pop sounds and Spanglish lyricism in songs like “Hush” and “Un Millón,” has relied on this palette on everything from their album covers to music videos.
 “I've always loved [Pedro] Almodóvar and how he uses the subtlety of red in his movies,” Zardoya tells Refinery29, referring to the famed Spanish film director.
 “I feel it’s also representative of passion and love in the Latin culture.”

 AdvertisementADVERTISEMENT

 Turns out that, aside from jumping into her modeling phase, Zardoya is undergoing a bit of an aesthetic transformation too.
-Recently, The Marias announced they’ll be entering a “new era” that Zardoya describes as “more grungy and less polished,” and will surely come with new music.
+Recently, The Marías announced they’ll be entering a “new era” that Zardoya describes as “more grungy and less polished,” and will surely come with new music.
 It all comes off the heels of their successful collaboration with Bad Bunny in “Otro Atardecer” from the Puerto Rican star’s chart-topping album Un Verano Sin Ti.
 The collab saw Zardoya take the stage with Bad Bunny in Puerto Rico — where her parents are from — as well as Yankee Stadium, with the performances prompting the singer to experiment with her own stage aesthetics.
 They also recently partnered with reggaetón producer Tainy and rapper Young Miko for the song “mañana.”

-Now, as she enters a new musical phase and partners with Aritzia, The Marias’ once-niche following is bigger than ever.
+Now, as she enters a new musical phase and partners with Aritzia, The Marías’ once-niche following is bigger than ever.
 And Zardoya is ready to welcome old and new fans alike into her world of black and red, even if it’s turning ever darker.
 “I'm just really excited for the fans and for everybody to see what we've been working on,” she says.
 “It's a little bit different, but I feel like that's the joy of being an artist, to constantly evolve and just hope that people can evolve with you.”

 AdvertisementADVERTISEMENT